isso-comments/isso/docs/docs/install.rst

 Isso is a web application written in Python.
 If pip and virtualenv mean anything to you, continue with :ref:`install-from-pypi`.
-If you are running Debian/Ubuntu, Gentoo, Archlinux or Fedora, you can use :ref:`prebuilt-package`.
+If you are running Debian/Ubuntu or Arch Linux, you can use :ref:`prebuilt-package`.
 If not, read the next section carefully.

 .. contents::
     :local: